camilouribebotta/visual-essays/docs/help.md

 - __title__:  The essay title
 - __author__:  The essay author name(s)
 - __banner__:  A URL to an image to use in the essay header.
-This can be an absolute URL to an externally hosted image or a relative URL to an image in the sane content repository in which the essay text is hosted, for instance `data-banner="images/some-banner-image.png"`
+This can be an absolute URL to an externally hosted image or a relative URL to an image in the same content repository in which the essay text is hosted, for instance `data-banner="images/some-banner-image.png"`
 - __layout__:  One of `hc` (horizontal closed), `ho` (horizontal open), `vtl`, (vertical text left), `vtr` (vertical text right).
 By default, essays will be displayed in a horizontal orientation with the visualization pane hidden (__hc__).
 The value __ho__ can be used to render the essay horizontally with the viewer pane initially opened.
 The vertical orientation options allow the text location to be set to the right or left view pane.

 ### Custom ve-config attributes

 The `ve-config` directive can also be used for site-specific custom attributes.
 For instance, the _**Plant humanities**_ project uses the following attributes to define values used in a custom header:

 - __num-maps__:  The number of maps used in the essay
 - __num-images__:  The number of images used in the essay